Tag Archives: Materiality

 I will be speaking at the History of Science Brown Bag Lecture Series at the University of Wisconsin-Madison.
 Many thanks to Prof. Pablo Gomez for the invitation.
 The talk is titled “Gendering Cement, Cementing Gender: The Puccafication of Subjectivities in Urbanizing India.”
 Please find a working abstract below.
 Houses in the Kangra valley of Himachal […]

-Workshop: Urban Climates: Power, Development, and Environment in South Asia; Dartmouth College
+Urban Climates: Power, Development, and Environment in South Asia, Dartmouth College

 I was happy to be a part of the Urban Climates: Power, Development, and Environment in South Asia workshop at Dartmouth College on October 11, 12 2019.
 Many thanks to Nida Rehman and Aparna Parikh for organizing the same.
 Please find below a poster of the workshop theme, a poster for a film by Hira Nabi, […]